Iain Conn: Career

 Conn was a director of BP from 2004 to 2014, and Rolls-Royce Holdings from 2005 to 2014, latterly as senior independent director.
-He is a non-executive director of BT.
+He was a non-executive director and senior independent director of BT.

-Conn is a member of the council of Imperial College, chairman of the advisory board of Imperial College Business School, and a member of the advisory board of the Centre for European Reform.
-He is a trustee of the Movement to Work.
-He is a member of the president's committee of the Confederation of British Industry.
+Conn was a member of the Council of Imperial College (2010-2019) and chairman of the advisory board of Imperial College Business School (2004-2020) and a member of the advisory board of the Centre for European Reform.

+He is currently Senior Advisor to Blackstone and Chairman of EngineeringUK, and has focused his portfolio on the energy transition, technology & engineering and building UK capability.
+He is a member of the STOP Multiple Sclerosis Appeal Board, and previously was a trustee of the Movement to Work.
+He was a member of the president's committee of the Confederation of British Industry for many years.
 Previously he was a member of the advisory boards of the Centre for China in the World Economy at Tsinghua University, and of the Schwarzman School at Tsinghua.

 Conn is a fellow of Royal Academy of Engineering, the Royal Society of Edinburgh, the Institution of Chemical Engineers, and the City and Guilds of London Institute.

-In 2018, Conn received a pay of £2.4 million which is a 44% increase from the income (£1.68 million) of 2017 despite Centrica losing 742,000 customers and terminating around 4000 employees.

 In July 2019 Centrica announced Conn would be stepping down from his post and retire from the company's board in 2020.
-Conn told the Today programme it was "a natural time to hand over" as Centrica had reported a pre-tax loss of £446m in the six months to June.
+Conn told the Today programme it was "a natural time to hand over" following the re-positioning of the company in preparation for the next phase of the energy transition and UK energy market.